Posted on March 17, 2019 |

 Each education session requires a moderator, and either one or two room representatives.
 The first room rep will be responsible for the following: opening doors to allow attendees to enter the room, closing the doors at the start of the presentation, a room count to be performed ten minutes after start time as well as report back any room temperature issues, AV problems, or other issues with the room to the speaker ready room.
 The Moderator is responsible for meeting the speaker in the speaker ready room at least 15 minutes before the start time, pick up a script to be read, a speaker gift, and a bottle of water for the speaker.

-Thank you for volunteering for the 2018 MAATA Annual Meeting!
-We expect 800+ attendees this year and it would not be possible without a significant number of volunteers to assist with Registration, AV Set Up, and Tickets for Lunch, Dinner & Social Activities.
+Over 800+ attendees are expected to attend the MAATA Annual Meeting this year and it would not be possible without a significant number of volunteers to assist with Registration and Tickets for Lunch, Dinner & Social Activities.
 There are blocks of time as small as 60 minutes up to 90 minutes.